Last chance! Get 25% off sitewide with code FINAL25 before it expires.

 And don’t forget to have lunch together and have some fun, that matters too.

-Discover more from Pragmatic Technology Thinking by Robbrecht van Amerongen
+Discover more from Pragmatic Thinking by Robbrecht van Amerongen